sarahdahippo-zz/live-recognition/README.md

 COCO-SSD (Common Objects in Context-Single Shot Detector) is an object detection model that detects and localizes one or more objects in a picture. (https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) COCO encompasses all the data (images) that trained the model.
 Currently, there are 80 different classes (https://github.com/tensorflow/tfjs-models/blob/master/coco-ssd/src/classes.ts) that the model can detect.

 ### What's next?
-Train my own custom object detector.
+Train my own custom object detector using TensorFlow Object Detection API, then convert it using [tensorflowjs_converter](https://github.com/tensorflow/tfjs/tree/master/tfjs-converter).